What IS A Canonical Link?

 What IF your existing stories don’t have proper links?

 LOL, not really.
 Just follow the same steps from above to EDIT your story.
 Better late than never.

 What IF your existing story already has a Google listing pointing to Medium?

 When I was first starting out on Medium, I didn’t know you could create canonical links.
 Several of my articles were grabbed up by Google and linked to Medium.
-Many people thought creating the “This article was originally published” link WAS a canonical link.
+Many people think that creating the “This article was originally published” link is a canonical link.
 Be clear … it’s NOT!